mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 28 October 2025

-- The average temperature today is 12.22˚C,
+- The average temperature today is 11.59˚C,
-- With highs of 13.32˚C and lows of 11.65˚C,
+- With highs of 12.75˚C and lows of 11.49˚C,
-- It may feel like 11.61˚C with overcast clouds
+- It may feel like 11.08˚C with light rain
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 81%
+- The pressure is 1006hPa and humidity is 87%
 - The sun will rise at 06:55 and set at 16:48

 <!-- weather_marker ends -->